TokyohX2/Fruitendo/pkg/emscripten/README.md

-# RetroArch Web Player
+# Fruitendo Web Player

-The RetroArch Web Player is RetroArch compiled through [Emscripten](http://kripken.github.io/emscripten-site/).
-The following outlines how to compile RetroArch using Emscripten, and running it in your browser.
+The Fruitendo Web Player is Fruitendo compiled through [Emscripten](http://kripken.github.io/emscripten-site/).
+The following outlines how to compile Fruitendo using Emscripten, and running it in your browser.

 ## Compiling

-To compile RetroArch with Emscripten, you'll first have to [download and install the Emscripten SDK](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html) at 3.1.46:
+To compile Fruitendo with Emscripten, you'll first have to [download and install the Emscripten SDK](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html) at 3.1.46:

 ```
 git clone https://github.com/emscripten-core/emsdk.git